jaceuk/jace.info-nextjs-old/src/_posts/rebuilding-this-site.md

 - It's still in Beta so there's no real way of knowing what might change between now and release
 - I noticed a few issues with the tooling surrounding svelete.
 This could have been just a local issue but it didn't feel quite as complete

 ## And the winner is ...
-Sveltekit!

-Despite me gushing over Sveltekit this was a very close call between Sveltekit and NextJS.
+NextJS?!

-When working on side projects I usually try and stick with whatever tech stack my day job uses to help me improve my skills.
-This made NextJS the obvious choice but **working with Sveltekit really did feel like a return to simpler times** where you could just write HTML, CSS, and JavaScript and that’s a BIG win for me.
+In a shock twist I decided to go with NextJS.
+When working on side projects I usually try and stick with whatever tech stack my day job uses to help me improve my skills, making NextJS the obvious choice.

+Being totally transparent I almost decided to go with SvelteKit but changed my mind at the last minute.

+Working with SvelteKit really did feel like a return to simpler times where you could just write HTML, CSS, and JavaScript and that’s a BIG win for me.
 It was fast, both in development and the final build, and the developer experience was great despite having to learn the Svelte way of doing things.

 Just as a quick note of comparison here are the Lighthouse performance scores:

 - React 86
-- NextJS 95
+- **NextJS 95**
-- **Sveltkit 97**
+- Sveltkit 97

-No one knows that the future holds but with Rich Harris, Svelte's creator, now working on the project full time under Vercel the future 'should' be a bright one.
+So it's NextJS ... for now ;)